 The Department of Health recognised that during disaster, healthcare workers and others needed ready access to information and a range of resources that would support their work with disaster-impacted individuals and communities.
 In addition, the availability of more in-depth training means that workers can prepare themselves for subsequent disaster work during calmer times.

 You can give feedback about the Disaster Mental Health Hub by following this link and completing the anonymous, online survey.

 Access to all materials and training on the Disaster Mental Health Hub is free of charge.

 The Hub is designed for workers who are supporting disaster-impacted individuals and communities.
-This may include GPs, specialist mental health practitioners, allied health practitioners, and community and recovery workers.
+This may include GPs, specialist mental health practitioners, allied health practitioners, emergency responders, and community and recovery workers.

 To access the free online training programs, simply click on the ‘Register now’ link on the training courses page.

 If you’re having trouble downloading or accessing any of the resources on the Hub, please try a different browser to access the resource.
 If this still doesn’t work, please try restarting your computer.
 If you’re still having issues, you can contact Phoenix Australia here.

 The Disaster Mental Health Hub has been developed by experts in the area of disaster mental health.

 We hope the information here is helpful.
 If there is any feedback you’d like to give, we always appreciate it.Provide Feedback